ipfs-shipyard/js-human-crypto-keys/README.md

 ```

 In the examples above we are using an alias for RSA encryption.
 Although this is possible, the full list of supported RSA key algorithms can be found in the [RSA Keys Section](https://github.com/ipfs-shipyard/js-crypto-key-composer/tree/initial-impl#key-algorithms) of [crypto-key-composer](https://github.com/ipfs-shipyard/js-crypto-key-composer) package.

+##### Generation

+The following steps detail how the generation of a RSA key pair is being done:
+1. Create a Pseudorandom Number Generator, `prng` for short, with [HMAC-DRBG](https://github.com/indutny/hmac-drbg) using a `seed` as its generation entropy.
+This `seed` can be provided or generated:
+	- If a `mnemonic` is not provided, one will be generated first to generate the `seed` based on it.
+Both generations are done with [bip39](https://github.com/bitcoinjs/bip39).
+	- If a `mnemonic` is provided, the `seed` is generated based on it.
+This generation is done with [bip39](https://github.com/bitcoinjs/bip39).
+2. Generate a key pair, using [Node Forge RSA](https://github.com/digitalbazaar/forge#rsa) generation method, with all necessary algorithm parameters and the `prng` created previously.
+3. Compose both keys with the defined formats.

 </details>

 <details><summary><strong>ED25519</strong></summary>

-This algorithm doesn't have any default parameters since it only needs a 32 bytes seed.
+This algorithm doesn't have any default parameters since it just relies on 32 bytes randomly generated.

 Example `Object`:
 ```js